-The Cryptoflex module is compliant with the ISO/IEC 7816-3,4 specifications.
-This means that the card communicates via Application Protocol Data Unit packets transferred from the CAD to the module, followed by a response APDU from the module back to the CAD.
+The Cryptoflex 32K e-Gate module is compliant with the ISO/IEC 7816-4 specifications.
+Either in ISO mode or in USB mode, this means that the card communicates via Application Protocol Data Unit packets transferred from the CAD to the module, followed by a response APDU from the module back to the CAD.
 Within this protocol, the module functions as a pure, finite state machine.

-The Finite State Model for the Cryptoflex card is published as a separate document.
+The Finite State Model for the Cryptoflex 32K e-Gate card is published as a separate document.